 SVB Failure Highlights Problems with Modern Fractional Reserve Banking

 These events reminded us of some important background on fractional reserve banking that we learnt from Sandeep Jaitly.
 Recent events show that modern banking relies totally on the confidence of depositors.
 This wasn’t always the case…

-Sandeep covered many points but one in particular reminded us of a lecture of his we were privileged to hear here in Auckland a couple of years ago.
+Sandeep covered many points but one in particular reminded us of a lecture of his we were privileged to hear here in Auckland a number of years ago.

 In the video interview Sandeep stated that the fractional reserve banking system extending credit does not cause boom and bust cycles.

 But rather it’s when you extend credit beyond the duration for which it was intended that the problems occur.
 That is borrowing short to lend long.
 You don’t match the purpose for which the credit was taken with the purpose for which the credit was granted.

 He went on to say that it is fraud to borrow short to lend long, as you are disobeying the principles of a bailment which is that a demand deposit must be accessible at all times.
 [Definition of Bailment from wikipedia: – Bailment describes a legal relationship in common law where physical possession of personal property, or chattel, is transferred from one person (the ‘bailor’) to another person (the ‘bailee’) who subsequently has possession of the property.
 It arises when a person gives property to someone else for safekeeping.]

 So you can’t have your money available at all times and earn interest on it.
-The two don’t make sense and yet that is what people today believe they have today with on call accounts that pay interest.
+The two don’t make sense and yet that is what depositors at banks believe they have today, with on call accounts that pay interest.

 Anyhow, as we mentioned this reminded us of a lecture of Sandeep’s and so we dug out our notes from then with the hope or rediscovering a few gems of info that we could share with you.